knative/release/PHASES.md

 ### T-minus zero second batch
 This phase tracks the second batch of core repos to be released.

-🚨 **Note**: Make sure to wait for the `knative.dev/eventing` release from the prior phase to be **published** before updating the dependencies in this phase.
-This will result in the `go.mod` in these repos to look like `knative.dev/eventing v0.31.0` instead of `knative.dev/eventing v0.30.1-0.20220419135228-39eef14419d8`.

 ✅ Open a [checklist](https://github.com/knative/release/issues/new?assignees=knative/knative-release-leads&template=6-t-minus-0-second-batch.yaml) issue.

-📝 See these instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.
+📝 See instructions for guidance on [Releasing a repository](PROCEDURES.md#releasing-a-repository) and follow all the steps.

 | Repo                                                                                          | Release                                                                                                                                                                           | Releasability                                                                                                | Nightly                                                                                                      |
 | --------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------ |